 I believe that if we truly put our focus on God and living for Him then of course He will give us the desires of our heart.
 People would tell me all the time, “God will send you your man when you’re least expecting it.”
 So I took that time of “least expecting” and challenged myself to really strive after Christ and push myself to really live for Him and to love others.

 So I started this blog.
-I wanted to help other women (and now men) on their journey through singleness.
-But it has also really helped me from removing a growing need for companionship into an evergrowing need for Christ.
+I wanted to help other women on their journey through singleness.
+But it has also really helped me from removing a growing need for companionship into an ever growing need for Christ.

 My vision for writing this post was not to convince people to stop dating or to bash my friends for trying to get me to talk to guys.
 It is to challenge any single Christians reading this to make sure that your want for marriage does not hold a bigger place in your heart than your relationship with Christ.